 This R&D project came about because I didn’t want my family history data locked in to any single commercial product.
-Plus I didn’t believe that existing data models were able to represent my data completely and accurately because of its micro-history approach.
-STEMMA incorporates biological lineage (as in family trees), structured events, and rich-text narrative to go beyond family history to address the micro-history of arbitrary people, places, or events.
+Plus I didn’t believe that existing data models were able to represent the depth and variety of my data completely and accurately because of its micro-history approach.
+STEMMA incorporates biological lineage (as in family trees), structured events, source assimilation & analysis, and rich-text narrative to go beyond family history to address the micro-history of arbitrary people, places, animals, groups, and events.

 The STEMMA data model may be a source of inspiration to other people or groups with the same goals, primarily because it was developed independently and with minimal influence from other models and products.

-This documentation constitutes V2.1 of STEMMA, and supersedes previous specifications.
+This documentation constitutes V4.0 of STEMMA, and supersedes previous specifications.

 This site is located via www.parallaxview.co//familyhistorydata.